Stefan Hlatky and Philip BoothThis chapter consists of four dialogues. This page contains Dialogue 3.

 S: If people don't want to know about God in a logical, self-evident way - that is, to recognize God's need to be understood as being expressed in his creation - then they have to live in a hierarchy, as authorities for one another, unified by the task of having to organize a peaceful collaboration between humans who see in their own species only unlikes, strangers - because, in accordance with modern education, everyone wants to be unique and not like.

 If people believe in God in the way I am suggesting, they will still need to form some organization whenever they undertake a task that requires cooperation.
 If it is creating a society together, or if it is cooperating to build a house together, or whatever, organization is required.
 But then the organization is set up in a common agreement about its purpose and for a specific period of time, until its aim is achieved.
 And then there is no difference, for example, between those who have responsibility for the whole house, those who bring the bricks, those who bring the cement, and so on.
 The people are not different qualities.
 It is the same quality, whether you choose one role or the other.
 And you adopt the expression of one role for a while, until the house is built.
-We have to take these roles, but these roles are not our identity.
-Human identity is not threatened, endangered, if I take a little role in a corporation; it is not enhanced, increased, if I take the role of the leader in the corporation.
-I take it because there must be a leader, and because there must be all these roles in the corporation.
+We have to adopt these roles, but these roles are not our identity.
+Human identity is not threatened, endangered, if I take a small role in a cooperation; it is not enhanced, increased, if I take the role of the leader in the cooperation.
+I take it because there must be a leader, and because there must be all these roles in the cooperation.

 P: Okay, but couldn't somebody say that simply to have the idea of God introduces hierarchy?

 S: Yes, but only if we introduce an irrational idea of God: as a part, and not as a whole.
-I know that some people say that, because they don't see God as the whole.
+I know that some people say that, but that's because they don't see God as the whole.
 In that case, they can only see God as a superior part, and so they must say that there is a hierarchy, between parts.
 If there is a superior part, there have to be inferior parts, and that is the basis of the idea of hierarchy.
 But if they interpret God as the whole and the whole creation as starting in the whole, it is impossible to talk about God as someone superior in a hierarchy.